kataras/iris/README.md

 Contact
 ------------

-Besides the fact that we have a [community chat][Chat] for questions or reports and ideas, [stackoverflow](http://stackoverflow.com/) section for generic go+iris questions and the [github issues](https://github.com/kataras/iris/issues) for bug reports and feature requests, you can also contact with me, as a person who is always open to help you:
+Besides the fact that we have a [community chat][Chat] for questions or reports and ideas, [stackoverflow](http://stackoverflow.com/) section for generic go+iris questions and the [iris support](http://support.iris-go.com) for bug reports and feature requests, you can also contact with me, as a person who is always open to help you:

 - [Twitter](https://twitter.com/MakisMaropoulos)
 - [Facebook](https://facebook.com/kataras.gopher)